-That being said, there are a number of sights in the city as well as plenty of cafes, restaurants, bars and shops.
+That being said, there are a number of great sights in the city as well as plenty of cafes, restaurants, bars and shops.
 It’s a bustling place and close to other towns, resorts and islands should you wish to hop over to enjoy some seaside time.
-Rijeka is therefore still and interesting place to visit and even stay in.
+Rijeka is therefore still an interesting place to visit and even stay in.

 Getting to Rijeka

 Rijeka Airport, on the island of Krk, is the city’s airport and there are flights to there from a handful of European cities, including London.
 See our Getting to the Kvarner Riviera page for more details on various flight options.
 If you do fly to Rijeka Airport, there are buses that meet each flight arrival that take you to the main bus station in downtown Rijeka.